LaJaunieS/french-flash-cards/README.md

 A flash card app from English-French organized by section

-At some point I decided to learn French.
-A great way to help learn any language’s vocabulary/conjugations, etc. is by using flash cards, but I didn’t want to have stacks of index cards all over the place.
+A great way to help learn any language’s vocabulary/conjugations, etc. is by using flash cards, but I didn’t want to have stacks of paper index cards all over the place.
 A lot of the free flash-card sites were overloaded with unnecessary javascript and distracting ads, and were also not responsive, so I wanted something cleaner and more efficient.
 I also wanted to be able to add additional sections modularly as I continued learning.
 The goal was to imitate the front/back UI of paper flash cards, with minimal Javascript, and a minimal, readable design (just like a white index card).